 3. Natural Perfume– we’ll get into the discussion of conventional perfume another day, but let’s just say you are far better off sticking to this natural fragrance.

-4. Face refresher/Make-up setter – Spray this on your face when you’re at your 3:00 PM slump…it works.
+4. Face refresher/Make-up setter – Spray this on your face when you’re at your 3:00 PM slump or just a low mood…it works.

 These are just a few of the many ways you can use rosewater.
 Now that I’ve hacked a super easy and cheap version for you, I challenge you to go out and experiment!
 But if you air on the side of caution, try my DIY Rose Water Face Toner.
 I promise you will be in love (roses included).